append item to list in r append (first_vector, second_vector)

 Specific advantages of this approach include

-- You’re working with part of the core R library – this function runs extremely quickly
+- You’re working with part of the core R library – this append function runs extremely quickly, appending multiple elements to the given list in a sequence very quickly, as apposed to a generic apply function or regular expression

-- Note that we’ve abstracted the new value into a variable; you can easily create a loop to iterate through another data structure or process (parse a document, query an API, scrape the web) to generate more sophisticated forms of data and pass results to newelem for insertion in the list.
+- Note that we’ve abstracted the new value into a variable; you can easily create a loop to iterate through another data structure or process (parse a document, query an API, scrape the web) to generate more sophisticated forms of data and pass results to newelem for insertion in the existing list.
+This helps if you are trying to combine a different data type into your list object, or create a new list with individual elements of a different type in R.

 For more information about handy functions for manipulating data, check out our functions reference.